 Discovered (Feb 15, 1786) by William Herschel

-The Cat's Eye nebula has long been recognized as one of the most complex planetary nebulae known.
+Physical Information: The Cat's Eye Nebula has long been recognized as one of the most complex planetary nebulae known (it has been suggested that the uniquely complex structure of the central nebula could be explained by assuming that the central star is actually a binary star with too small an orbit for the HST to resolve).
 Aside from the spectacular lobes and arcs near its center, it is surrounded by a series of concentric spherical shells (ring-like structures, as seen from our point of view) which indicate fairly regular ejections of mass into space.
 Based on the size and rate of expansion of the shells, it is estimated that they were ejected at 1500 year intervals, with about 1% of a solar mass (or a mass equal to that of all the planets in our Solar System) thrown into space with each ejection.
-Still further out, but not visible in closeups of the nebula, is a 3 light year wide "outer halo" of chaotically dispersed gas which testifies to a still earlier stage of mass loss.
+Still farther out, but not visible in closeup images of the nebula, is an "outer halo" of chaotically dispersed gas which testifies to a still earlier stage of mass loss.
 The Cat's Eye was the first planetary nebula in which the central star was observed, and the first to reveal its nature as a cloud of rarefied gas; and its multilayered structure still makes it an object of intense interest and continued study.
-(Per Steinicke, the main structure is about 0.33 arcmin across.)
+The distance to the nebula has been estimated by measuring the (very slow) rate of increase of its apparent size, and the difference in the radial velocities of regions moving toward or away from us (this also yields an estimate of the time required to create the central concentric shells (about 15,000 years), and a passage of about 1,000 years since the ejection of the gas in the bright central region); because of an unknown rate of slowing of the gases in the outermost halo due to collision with interstellar gases (which is what provides the energy lighting up that part of the nebula, whereas the innermost region obtains its energy by absorbing the radiation of the central star), the age of the overall structure is too uncertain to give any estimate, but the central star has certainly been ejecting large amounts of mass for several tens of thousands of years.
+The rate of apparent and physical expansion of the central regions suggests that NGC 6543 is about 3300 &@177; 900 light-years from us.
+Given that, the bright central region's apparent size of about 0.3 arcmin, the roughly 0.6 arcmin size of the surrounding group of more or less concentric circular "shells", and the roughly 5.1 arcmin size of the chaotic extended halo (all apparent sizes determined from the images below) correspond to about 0.25, 0.5 and 5 light-years, respectively.

-Below, the faint concentric rings surrounding the nebula are revealed in another HST image.
-(Image Credits: ESA, HEIC, and The Hubble Heritage Team (STScI/AURA), NASA)
+Below, the faint concentric rings surrounding the nebula are revealed in a ? arcmin wide HST image.
+(Image Credit ESA, HEIC, and The Hubble Heritage Team (STScI/AURA), NASA)

 NGC 6544 (= GCL 87)